9K720 Iskander: Design

 The Iskander-M system is equipped with two solid-propellant single-stage guided missiles, model 9M723K1.
 The missiles are controlled throughout the entire flight path and fitted with an inseparable warhead.
-Both missiles in the launch carrier vehicle can be independently targeted in a matter of seconds.
-The mobility of the Iskander launch platform makes a launch difficult to prevent.

 The missiles can reportedly be re-targeted during flight in the case of engaging mobile targets.
 Another unique feature of Iskander-M is the optically guided warhead, which can also be controlled by encrypted radio transmission, including such as those from AWACS or UAV.
-The electro-optical guidance system provides a self-homing capability.
-The missile's on-board computer receives images of the target, then locks onto the target with its sight and descends towards it at supersonic speed.

 During boost phase, thrust vector control (TVC) is accomplished by graphite vanes similar in layout to the V-2 and Scud series tactical ballistic missiles.
 The missile is reportedly controlled during the whole flight with gas-dynamic and aerodynamic control surfaces, using small fins to reduce its radar signature.
-According to some rumors, in flight, the missile follows a quasi-ballistic path, performing evasive maneuvers in the terminal phase of flight.
 At least some versions are equipped with decoys in order to aid in penetrating missile defense systems.
-The missile never leaves the atmosphere as it follows a relatively flat trajectory.

-The Iskander-M travels at a hypersonic speed of 2100–2600 m/s (Mach 6–7) and an altitude of 50 km.
-The Iskander-M weighs 4,615 kg, carries a warhead of 710–800 kg, has a range of 500 km and achieves a circular error probable (CEP) of 5–7 meters (when coupled with optical homing head); 30–70 m in autonomous application.

 Iskander is a tactical missile system designed to be used in theater level conflicts.
-It is intended to use conventional or thermonuclear weapon warheads for the engagement of small and area targets (both moving and stationary), such as hostile fire weapons, air and anti-missile defenses, command posts and communications nodes and troops in concentration areas, among others.

 In 2007, a new missile for the system (and launcher) was test fired, the R-500 cruise missile, with a range of applications up to 2000 km or more.
 In 2018, the Iskander missile reportedly gained the capability to strike static sea targets.

 In 2020 it was said that the MAZ was the primary supplier for the chassis of the launchers for the Iskander-M because the domestic Russian products are of comparatively low quality.

 The system can be transported by various vehicles, including airplanes.

 When nuclear armed, the warhead is estimated to have a yield of 5 to 50 ktTNT (Iskander-M).